-We would also highlight that fully protected and unprotected members will have the option to receive the same benefits as they were always building up, whereas tapered protection members have no option to retain the benefits they were originally entitled to when the discrimination occurred.
-Though this is putting members back in their pre-discrimination position, it feels worth noting as a consequence of part 2 of the remedy as some members may have been better off with their tapered position.
+BMA Northern Ireland is concerned that fully protected and unprotected members will have the option to receive the same benefits as they were always building up, whereas taper-protected members have no option to retain the benefits they were originally entitled to when the discrimination occurred.
+Though this is putting members back in their pre-discrimination position, it remains worth noting as a consequence of part 2 of the remedy, as some members may have been better off with their tapered position.